ciel-lang/CIEL/docs/libraries.md

 ![](https://lispcookbook.github.io/cl-cookbook/assets/gui/ltk-on-macos.png)

-You have other GUI options a quickload away (Qt4, Gtk, IUP, Nuklear, not mentioning LispWorks CAPI…): <https://lispcookbook.github.io/cl-cookbook/gui.html>
+You have other GUI options a quickload away (Qt4, Gtk, IUP, not mentioning LispWorks CAPI…): <https://lispcookbook.github.io/cl-cookbook/gui.html>

 Here's how to start with Ltk: